Frequently Asked Questions

 How does Hygraph support content localization?

-How do I add a new localization to my content in Hygraph?
+How do I add a new localization (locale) to a content entry in Hygraph?

-To add a new localization, navigate to the content editor tab, select the desired view, and click '+ Add entry'.
-In the right sidebar, click the '+' icon next to the locale you want to add.
-Enter the localized text in the relevant fields and save or publish your entry.
-See step-by-step instructions.
+To add a localization, navigate to the content editor tab, select the desired view, click "+ Add entry" in the upper right corner, and use the "+" icon next to the locale in the right sidebar.
+Enter the localized text in the appropriate fields and save or publish your entry.
+Note: Adding new locales to the project must be done by administrators, not editors.
+Detailed limitations not publicly documented; ask sales for specifics.

-Can I show or hide specific locales in the content editor?
+How can I show or hide a locale in the content editor?

 Features & Capabilities